seant4/MediaPlayer/README.md

 # MediaPlayer
-This is a media player written in c++
+MP3 player written in c++ with the qt framework
+TODO-
+  Fix listview in middle
+  allow user to select folder to select songs from list view